 Munich is a city unlike any other in Germany and is the heart of Bavarian Gemutlichkeit, the joy to be found in companionship.
-This beguiling city is also home to enough cultural and historical attractions to captivate even the most experienced of travellers:
+This beguiling city is also home to enough cultural and historical attractions to captivate even the most experienced travellers:

 'We're here for the beer!' could well be the motto of those who holiday in Munich, a perennial favourite with tourists, which hosts the world-famous Oktoberfest beer festival every year.
 There are many more reasons to travel to Munich, however, besides sampling its renowned brews and enjoying its friendly beer halls, oompah bands and buxom barmaids.
-The nightlife in Munich will delight but it isn't all this historic city has going for it.
+The nightlife in Munich will delight year-round but it isn't all this historic city has going for it.

 The Bavarian city epitomises traditional charm, in some respects to excess, and there is a lot of old-fashioned hospitality going around.
-But there is also a sophisticated side to Munich, which has numerous impressive museums and art galleries as well as designer stores and top graded restaurants.
-The city boasts some breathtaking historic architecture and has no shortage of delights for culture vultures and those who enjoy traditional sightseeing.
+There is also a sophisticated side to Munich, which has numerous impressive museums and art galleries as well as designer stores and world-class restaurants.
+The city boasts some breath-taking historic architecture and has no shortage of delights for culture vultures and those who enjoy traditional sightseeing.
 Those who like to buy their way through new cities will also be very happy with the shopping in Munich.

 Best time to visit Munich

 The busiest time for travel to Munich is during late September for the beer festival, which attracts about six million people every year, but weather-wise the peak tourist season is summer (June to August), when temperatures are warm and mild, though there are frequent thunderstorms.
 Winters are cold and snowy.
 The city's proximity to the Alps makes the weather rather unpredictable.
 Read more on Munich's Climate and Weather.